 How Vietnam’s Covid-19 success supports its regional role?

-The Hanoitimes - Under the Vietnam Chair 2020, ASEAN has combated the pandemic in a cohesive manner.
+Under the Vietnam Chair 2020, ASEAN has combated the pandemic in a cohesive manner.

 A famous international expert believes that Vietnam’s response to the pandemic has resulted in some good lessons for its regional peers.